geekyoswald/Android_/ovgu_exam_attendance_docs/12_phased_development_roadmap.md

 ### Technical Focus

 - file handling on mobile
-- input validation and user-facing error summaries
+- input validation and clear failure messages when needed
 - designing import/export flows that are safe and understandable offline

 ### Deliverable

-A real operational build that can take a roster file before the exam and produce an attendance file after the exam without requiring internet access.
+A real operational build that can take a participant CSV before the exam and produce an attendance file after the exam without requiring internet access.

 ## Phase 9: Reliability Hardening